Japan's human rights issues fared better in 2016 | The Japan Times

 Welcome back to JBC’s annual countdown of the top issues as they affected Non-Japanese (NJ) residents of Japan.
-We had some brighter spots this year than in previous eyars, because Japan’s government has been so embarrassed by hate speech toward Japan’s minorities that they did something about it.
+We had some brighter spots this year than in previous years, because Japan’s government has been so embarrassed by hate speech toward Japan’s minorities that they did something about it.
 Read on:

 10 Government “snitch sites” close down after nearly 12 years